johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 ## CRT shader

-Congratulations for making it so far; now the display of your emulated Amiga should resemble that of a PC VGA monitor in low-res mode (sharp blocky pixels and all).
+Congratulations on making it so far; now the display of your emulated Amiga should resemble that of a PC VGA monitor in low-res mode (sharp blocky pixels and all).
 But unlike VGA, which is double-scanned at 31 kHz horizontal sync frequency, all stock Amigas output 15 kHz single-scanned video signals[^a3000], and